-4. Among the Communist countries, the Soviet Union remained the main Alliance country supplier throughout the reference period (see Table III); the volume of Soviet sales (21 million tons) nevertheless fell by 19% by comparison with the previous year whereas deliveries from other East European countries (5.3 million tons) were up by 33%, particularly as a consequence of the increase in Rumanian exports.
+4. Among the Communist countries, the Soviet Union remained the main suppliers to Alliance countries throughout the reference period (see Table III); the volume of Soviet sales (21 million tons) nevertheless fell by 19% by comparison with the previous year whereas deliveries from other East European countries (5.3 million tons) were up by 33%, particularly as a consequence of the increase in Rumanian exports.
 Table II shows that the Federal Republic of Germany overtook Italy as the leading Alliance customer.
 Imports by other NATO member countries followed differing trends; in France, for example, imports dropped sharply (from 4.6 to 1.5 million tons) mainly as a consequence of the energy preservation measures whereas in the Netherlands purchases, which consisted practically entirely of oil petroleum products, soared from 1.2 to 2.2 million tons.

-5. Table I shows that in 1974, oil from the Soviet Union and Eastern Europe accounted for a very small proportion of total Alliance country imports (only 2.5% for NATO as a whole and 3.5% for NATO Europe) with the exception however of Iceland which obtained three-quarters of its requirements from the USSR (an established practise which can be explained by the geographical closeness of the USSR and the pattern of trade between the two countries).
-A point worth noting is that the degree of dependence of the NATO economies on the Communist countries, oil-wise, continued the downward trend which began in 1968.
-Expressed in terms of percentages, however, the figures for imports are, in some cases, higher.
-This can be attributed to re-export transactions.
-Thus, the percentage recorded for the Netherlands (10.1%) is of little significance since the latter imported three times as much oil as it needed for its requirements.
+Table I shows that in 1974, oil from the Soviet Union 5. and Eastern Europe accounted for a very small proportion of total Alliance country imports (only 2.5% for NATO as a whole and 3.5% for NATO Europe) with the exception however of Iceland which obtained three-quarters of its requirements from the USSR (an established practise which can be explained by the geographical closeness of the USSR and the pattern of trade between the two countries).
+A point worth noting is that the degree of dependence of the NATO economies on the Communist countries for oil, continued the downward trend which began in However, the share of imports from the Communist countries 1968. in total consumption is in some cases higher than when expressed as a percentage of total imports.
+A case in point is the figure recorded for the Netherlands (7.2%) which reflects the fact that this country imported about three times as much oil as it needed to satisfy domestic demand.
+It may be assumed that a substantial part of the Soviet oil brought into the country was re-exported.